stackforge/openstack-sdk-php/doc/introduction.md

 #### Main Classes

-- \HPCloud\Bootstrap: Provides services for bootstrapping the library.
+- \OpenStack\Bootstrap: Provides services for bootstrapping the library.
   It's not necessary, but it can be helpful.
-- \HPCloud\ObjectStorage: The main interface to the OpenStack object storage.
+- \OpenStack\ObjectStorage: The main interface to the OpenStack object storage.

 ## Slightly Irreverant Glossary

-*Account ID:* You service provider (ahem, HPCloud) will provide you with an account ID and a secret key, along with a URL, that can be used to access the cloud APIs.
+*Tenant ID:* You service provider will provide you with an account ID and a secret key, along with a URL, that can be used to access the cloud APIs.